theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 ### First generation sequencing

 Although DNA was already first isolated in 1869 by Friedrich Mietscher, it took the scientific community more than 100 years to develop high throughput sequencing technologies.
 In 1953 Watson, Crick and Franklin discovered the structure of DNA and in 1965 Robert Holley sequenced the first tRNA.
 Seven years later, in 1972, Walter Fiers was the first to sequence the DNA of a complete gene (MS2) using RNAses to digest the virus RNA and isolate oligonucleotides and finally separate them with electrophoresis and chromatography{cite}`JOU1972`.
 In parallel, Friedrich Sanger developed a DNA sequencing method that uses radiolabelled, partially digested fragments termed "chain termination method", which is more commonly known as "Sanger Sequencing".
 Although Sanger Sequencing is still used even today, it suffered from several short comings: It lacked automation and was time consuming.
-In 1987 Leroy Hood and Michael Hunkapiller developed the ABI 370, an instrument that automates the Sanger Sequencing process.
-The most important innovation to accomplish this was the automatic labelling of DNA fragments with fluorescent dies instead of radioactive molecules.
+In 1987, Leroy Hood and Michael Hunkapiller developed the ABI 370, an instrument that automates the Sanger Sequencing process.
+The most important innovation  accomplishing this was the automatic labelling of DNA fragments with fluorescent dies instead of radioactive molecules.
 This allowed for computers to analyze the acquired data{cite}`Hood1987`.

 TODO: AN IMAGE OF SANGER SEQUENCING